google/iosched/README.md

 running Android 2.3.3+, and is optimized for phones and tablets of all shapes and sizes.

+Currently, this reflects the source code of the app as of I/O 2013.
+We will update this repository with the source code for the I/O 2014 shortly.

 ![Screenshot](https://iosched.googlecode.com/git/art/hero.png)

 With the app, you can: